 It says, “I’m good enough to meet your standard on my own.
 I can get there.”

-We need to address the problem and listen to what God is saying instead of peddling motivational, innocuous, self-improvement Christianity.
+We need to address the true problem and listen to what God is saying instead of peddling motivational, innocuous, self-improvement Christianity.

 We must tell the whole story.

 Because this world’s brokenness will never be healed through dreaming bigger dreams or embracing a better you.
 God doesn't just offer secret tips for you to live a more fulfilling life.
 He doesn't offer to improve your circumstances or make you more efficient at achieving your own ends.
 He changes your ends.
 He changes what you're about.
 He changes your purpose.